 Via della Domus Aurea, 1

-Nero’s Golden Palace would have been quite the spectacle.
+Nero’s Golden Palace would have been quite a spectacle.
 Thanks to the efforts of numerous excavation and virtual imaging projects, the design of much of the extant interior can now be ‘recreated.’
 Situated near the Palatine Hill, the megalomaniacal building project was only made possible following the great fire of 64AD.
 The ruins lie under the Baths of Trajan and, according to Renaissance legend, were found completely by accident.
 Visits are open to the public, but thanks to slow-moving restorations, tickets must now be booked in advance, and are only available for weekend tours.

 The statues belonging to the Vatican Museum will render you speechless– The ceilings and trip through its Sistine Chapel will leave you giddy.
 The classical busts and sculptures amount to a whirlwind tour across much of classical mythology, and the Renaissance paintings are equally thought-provoking.
 We heartily recommend booking your ticket in advance, in order to avoid the always lengthy queue.
-While on the website, consider booking a breakfast and tour through the Vatican Gardens, too– You won’t be disappointed by this privileged access.
+While on the website, consider booking breakfast and a tour through the Vatican Gardens, too– You won’t be disappointed by this privileged access.

 Keats-Shelley Memorial House